deepomicslab/crux/docs/concepts.md

 `@expr` executes an arbitrary JavaScript expression.

 It is not a good idea to put lots of logic inside the template, and usually, you should not use it at all.
-However, it serves as a useful debugging tool because you can log values during the rendering process.
-You might also find it useful when you need to do some extra job between iterations.
+However, it serves as a useful debugging tool as you can log values during the rendering process.
+You might also find it useful when you need to do some extra jobs between iterations.

 ```bvt
 @let var1 = 1